TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

    Volunteer-defined manual order, or alphabetical?

-## 9. Out of Scope (v1)
+## 9. Out of Scope

+- Tags on Resource and ResourceGroup — removed entirely.
+The grouping system (§3.1.2) is sufficient for organisation.
 - Recurring bookings (member books "every Monday 9–10am")
 - Multiple weekly openings per resource (e.g. summer vs. winter schedule)
 - Cross-tenant / federated resource sharing
 - Publication of bookable resources to the federated agenda
 - Waitlist when a slot is full
 - Native mobile app (Web Rulez, web is king!)
 - QR code check-in at resource location
 - Usage analytics / reporting dashboard
-- Free form booking (not constrainted by recurring slots) not planned
+- Free form booking (not constrained by recurring slots)